Navigating the Diet Industry: There are only 3 DietsOctober 31, 2017

 75% of the world's population is lactose intolerant

 .
 This would make milk allergies common, rather than uncommon.
 Although the number is lower here, with 15% of the Irish population being lactose intolerant.
 As for consuming dairy products "to promote tolerance" in those who have a dairy allergy, the Irish Health Service Executive (HSE) states on their website that "The treatment for lactose intolerance is to avoid milk and dairy products,"

-and actually goes on to suggest rice, almond, oat, soy milk and hazelnut milks as alternatives.
+and actually goes on to suggest rice, almond, oat, soy milk and hazelnut milk as alternatives.
 Ironically, a 2011 study on the effect of cow's and almond milk on prostate cancer cells

-showed that cow milk promoted growth of prostate cancer cells by 30% where as almond milk actually suppressed the growth of cells by 30%.
+showed that cow milk promoted the growth of prostate cancer cells by 30% whereas almond milk actually suppressed the growth of cells by 30%.